WPManageNinja/wpsocialninja-docs/guide/social-reviews/facebook-reviews-access-token.md

 Having Facebook reviews on your website helps you boost your social media strategy benefits in many ways.
 Leveraging your social reviews gives your website a look professional, gets you more traffic, and collects leads.

-Nevertheless, you have a simple solution to get your Facebook reviews with WP Social Ninja; It has two processes for connecting your Facebook page.&nbsp;
+Nevertheless, you have a simple solution to get your Facebook reviews with WP Social Ninja; It has two processes for connecting your Facebook page.

 You can connect your client's facebook pages without asking them for Facebook personal login credentials.
 Send your client the link of [Facebook reviews access token](https://wpsocialninja.com/access-token-generator/) generator page and ask them to provide you with the access token and User ID.